Please find below information that will support you and your students taking an online Language course with Pamoja Education.

 - All dates and times are posted in GMT

 - Students are to select a time that is suitable for them and set a reminder

-- Log into Pamoja and join the conference room via Zoom at least 5 minutes prior to the start time.
+- Log into the platform and join the conference room via Zoom at least 5 minutes prior to the start time.

-- If a student chooses not to sign up, they will not be able to make up that session at a later date because they have consciously chosen not to take action.
+- If a student does not sign up, we will remind them to sign up prior to the deadline.
+If they choose to not sign up, they will not be able to make up that session at a later date because they have consciously chosen not to take action.

-- If students do not show up for their time, without justifiable reason, they will not be able to make up their session, unless they can join another upcoming in same session, and it will be left as incomplete and this would count towards their Engagement Rating.
+- If they do not show up for their time, without justifiable reason, they will not be able to make up their session, unless they can join another upcoming time slot in the same session.

 Challenges for students:

-Converting time: We provide students with multiple explanations and tools for understanding how to convert time.
-We recommend SBCs discuss this with students to support them in learning how to accurately convert the time or use a web-based time zone converter.
+Converting time: We have provided students with multiple explanations and tools on how to convert time-zones.
+However, you may need to follow up with them and support them in learning how to accurately convert the time or use a web-based time zone converter.
 This is an example: https://www.timeanddate.com/worldclock/converter.html

-Unknown technical difficulties: Students should contact their conversation teacher via the platform messaging system to be able to chat, and to navigate or troubleshoot the technical issues.
+Unknown technical difficulties: At the scheduled time of the conversation practice, if students encounter an unknown technical issue, they should contact their conversation teacher via the platform messaging system as soon as possible to be able to chat, and to navigate or troubleshoot the technical issues.